 The goal of my research is to identify, develop, and evaluate effective strategies to foster healthy developmental outcomes during adolescence and the transition to adulthood, particularly among marginalized populations.
 I am broadly interested in positive youth development approaches, with an emphasis on interventions that leverage the power of mentoring relationships and networks of support.
-I recently was awarded funding from the William T Grant Foundation to evaluate an intervention designed to teach first-generation college students to cultivate mentoring relationships.
 I am currently conducting a grant-funded study to evaluate an intervention designed to teach college students to cultivate mentoring relationships and social capital during the transition to college.
 Other current areas of research include mental health stigma, youth community organizing, and climate anxiety and climate activism.

 Schwartz, S. E. O., Kanchewa, S., Rhodes, J., Gowdy, G., Stark, A., Horn, J. P., Parnes, M., Spencer, R. (2018).
 "I'm having a little struggle with this, can you help me out?": Examining impacts and processes of a social capital intervention for first-generation college students.
 American Journal of Community Psychology, 61(1-2), 166-178.
 DOI: 10.1002/ajcp.12206